Your rates demand notice tells you how you can pay your bill.

 If you want to attend the court hearing, the magistrate will ask if you have a valid defence, which will stop a liability order being granted.

-- bankruptcy/liquidation proceedings have begun
+- The bankruptcy proceedings have been commenced.

 The magistrate won’t consider issues such as outstanding valuation appeals, or that you can’t afford to pay.
 If you don’t have a valid defence, the magistrate will issue a liability order, which allows us to take further action if you still fail to pay your business rates.